ev3dev/lms2012-compat/docker/README.md

 --------------------------------------------

-This assumes that you have already cloned the git repository and the current working directory is the source code directory.
+This assumes that you have already cloned the git repository and the current working directory is the `lms2012-compat` source code directory.

 1. Create the docker image.

         docker build -t lms2012-armhf -f docker/armhf.dockerfile docker/

 2. Create an empty build directory.
-(This can be anywhere you like.)
+(This can actually be anywhere you like.)

         mkdir $HOME/lms2012-armhf

 3. Create a docker container with the source and build directories mounted.

+        docker run \
-        docker run -v $HOME/lms2012-armhf/:/build \
+        -v $HOME/lms2012-armhf/:/build \
-        -v $(pwd)/lms2012-compat:/src \
+        -v $(pwd):/src \
         -w /build \
         --name lms2012_armhf \
         -e "TERM=$TERM" \